mlhusain/SQL_NotesProjects/my_postgres_note.md

 ## DBeaver - Uses
-1. open a new script - from toolbar
+1. Opening a new script - from toolbar
-2. file open - from file menu (not from laptop location)
+2. File opening - from file menu (not from laptop location)
-3. database connection after installing DBeaver - from toolbar (plug sign)
+3. Database connection after installing DBeaver - from toolbar (plug sign)
-4. database and schema connection of a new script and an opening file - from toolbar - a dropdown ( database and page sign)
+4. Database and schema connection of a new script and an opening file - from toolbar - a dropdown ( database and page sign)
 5. Creating a new schema: Database from view - Databases - postgres - schema - right click on schema - create new schema
 6. Execute SQL script - ctrl + enter
 7. Script save - file menu - save as